josephlimtech/linkedin-profile-scraper-api/README.md

 All dates are formatted to a generic format.

 ## Getting started
-In order to scrape LinkedIn profiles, you need to make sure the scraper is logged in into LinkedIn.
+In order to scrape LinkedIn profiles, you need to make sure the scraper is logged-in into LinkedIn.
 For that you need to find your account's session cookie.
 I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their profiles when using the scraper.

 1. Create a new account on LinkedIn, or use one you already have
 2. Login to that account using your browser